OSU-Carpentry/2020-09-28-okstate/index.md

   {% elsif site.carpentry == "lc" %}
   Library Carpentry
   {% endif %}
-  workshop,
-  you will need access to the software described below.
-  In addition, you will need an up-to-date web browser.
+  workshop, you will need an up-to-date web browser.
+Participants will login to a remote computing environment that has already been loaded with the necessary software (Anaconda and Jupyter Notebooks), data, and scripts.
+Therefore it is not necessary to install or download anything in advance.
+Thanks to the OSU High Performance Computing Center for their assistance configuring these computing environments.
 </p>

 {% comment %}